yohanprs/aggregate/README.md

     | `gaeEmail` |  | Only required for GAE deployment.
 The email account of the owner of the Google AppEngine instance |
     | `org.gradle.java.home` |  | Set path to a Java 8 install.
 This is only required if you have Java 9 installed.  |

     - Any property can be overwritten by passing `-Pkey=value` arguments to any Gradle task.
+    - if 'warMode' is 'installer', you can find the output war file in [ProjectFolder]\build\libs

 ### Run